PhysicalAddons/web-blog/content/post/001-micro-scratches.md

++++
+title = "Micro scratches"
+description = "Hugo, the world's fastest framework for building websites" date = "2022-05-28" author = "Martins Upitis"
++++

 # 001 Micro-scratches

-goal for this experiment is again automotive shader related - I want to achieve realistic microscratching on shiny surfaces.
+Goal for this experiment is again automotive shader related - I want to achieve realistic microscratching on shiny surfaces.
 This is my first test.
 I am not entirely satisfied, but I am getting there eventually.

 ![Untitled](/blog/images/Untitled.png)